Sallie Dean Shatz

-For seven years (on and off) I worked in Beirut, Lebanon as a photojournalist and have been published by Amnesty International, BBC, Columbia Journalism Review, New York Times, Chicago Tribune, Harper's, High Country News, Index on Censorship, MERIP, Save the Children, and other magazines and NGOs in Lebanon, Australia, USA, England, Germany and Israel/Palestine.
+For seven years (on and off) I worked in Beirut, Lebanon as a photojournalist.
+As a writer and/or photographer, I have been published by Amnesty International, BBC, New York Times, Chicago Tribune, Index on Censorship, AAA, Outside, RootsRated, Columbia Journalism Review, High Country News, Harper’s and other magazines and NGOs in Lebanon, Australia, USA, England, Germany and Israel/Palestine.

 In 2006 following the October earthquake of 2005 that killed 80,000 people and left million homeless (to this day) I spent two months in Pakistan as a representative of the American Alpine Club working with the Alpine Club of Pakistan distributing the first of two shipments which totaled 21 tons.
 We also helped donations from mountaineering communities around the world to be distributed into the earthquake zone.
-It was, to this, one of the most humbling, moving experiences of my life.
+It was, to this day, one of the most humbling, moving experiences of my life.
 Images from that project are on http://www.salliedeanshatz.com under Pakistan.

 photo by Aron Ralston